CancerDataAggregator/cda-service/README.md

 ### Initialize the database

-This is the Mac specific path.
 If you used brew to install postgres, `psql` should already be on your path.

 ```bash
 psql postgres -c "create user manager password 'password';"